 This trip is for people who have ski toured previously.
 If you are a strong skier or boarder who has not yet toured we recommend a shakedown tour to learn the ropes.
 Register your interest now and we will contact you with more details.

 Introduction to Ski Touring

-You’ve heard the hype but how to get started?
 This class is a great way to set yourself up for the Haute Route or for a Snow Safety class - or to just try out the sport .
 They are timed to coincide with earlier season Snow Safety classes.

 This one day course is for strong intermediate skiers who are capable of skiing off-piste in most conditions.
 You should be capable of comfortably hiking up 300-400m in one go (think Rapaki track or the Bridle Path in Christchurch).

 A professional ski guide will gently instruct you in the fine art of ski touring.
 We meet at a local Craigieburn Range ski area for easy access to the backcountry via the lifts.
 At the base area you’ll be instructed in how to pack your pack, use your snow safety equipment and how to use your touring equipment (boots and bindings).
 We’ll then head out into the backcountry for 1-3 runs depending on weather, conditions and group desire.

 We will send out a comprehensive gear list once you sign up.
 You will need backcountry touring gear and avalanche safety gear (available for rent at Chill).
 Please see our FAQ page on where to hire ski touring skis and boots.
 You may be able to use your own ski boots and you will be able to use your own ski poles.
 We recommend Gnomes Ski shop in Darfield for a solid rental fleet.
 We welcome split boarders but snowboarders using snow shoes should contact us first.

 18-19 July 2020